 Although we are happy to provide care for Medicare or Medicaid patients, we do not accept Medicare or Medicaid for payment (we have opted out of these programs).
 If you come to POTS Care, you will not receive reimbursement from Medicare or Medicaid.

 Do you require an official diagnosis of POTS to see me?

 No. Many patients come to POTS Care with a firm diagnosis (the result of a tilt table test), but many come with strong suspicions of POTS in conjunction with some abnormal findings on the “poor-man’s tilt table test”.
-Many people have noticed some difficulty with standing or the recent onset of heart racing and/or fainting.
-We also reach beyond treating orthostatic intolerance and treat most of the symptoms that occur in conjunction with POTS such as extreme fatigue, gastroparesis, brain fog, tachycardia, and insomnia.
+We pre-qualify all patients to make sure they can be helped at our clinic.